 Policy, (including link to objectives) Indicator Number Indicator Target Trigger Point Outcome Comment S02: Developments proposed within Minerals Safeguarding areas 40 Percentage of relevant approved proposals meet criteria of the policy 100% of relevant minerals and waste proposals consistent with policy.
-If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2022/23 S03: Waste management facility safeguarding 41 Percentage of approved development proposals that do not have an adverse effect on the Safeguarding Areas for waste sites as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2022/23 S04: Transport infrastructure safeguarding 42 Percentage of approved development proposals that do not have an adverse effect on the Mineral Safeguarding Areas for transport infrastructure as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 All relevant minerals and waste approvals consistent with this policy S05: Minerals ancillary infrastructure safeguarding 43 Percentage of approved development proposals that do not have an adverse effect on the safeguarded minerals infrastructure for transport infrastructure as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2022/23 S06: Consideration of applications in Consultation Areas 44 Percentage of relevant approved proposals meet criteria of the policy 100% of relevant minerals and waste proposals consistent with policy.
-If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2022/23
+If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2023/24 S03: Waste management facility safeguarding 41 Percentage of approved development proposals that do not have an adverse effect on the Safeguarding Areas for waste sites as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2023/24 S04: Transport infrastructure safeguarding 42 Percentage of approved development proposals that do not have an adverse effect on the Mineral Safeguarding Areas for transport infrastructure as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2023/24 S05: Minerals ancillary infrastructure safeguarding 43 Percentage of approved development proposals that do not have an adverse effect on the safeguarded minerals infrastructure for transport infrastructure as identified on the policies map 100% of relevant approvals are consistent with policy If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2023/24 S06: Consideration of applications in Consultation Areas 44 Percentage of relevant approved proposals meet criteria of the policy 100% of relevant minerals and waste proposals consistent with policy.
+If more than 3 proposals approved in any one year go against this policy 0 There have been no planning applications which have included this policy in 2023/24